dev-ankit24/Health-Care-Application/README.md

-# Getting Started with Create React App
+# HealthCare Service Application

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The HealthCare Service Application would be  a front-end user interface built with React JS and bootstrap.

 ## Available Scripts